vuejs/docs/src/api/instance-methods.md

 - **Usage:**

   Watch a reactive property or a computed function on the component instance for changes.
 The callback gets called with the new value and the old value for the given property.
-We can only pass top-level `data`, `prop`, or `computed` property name as a string.
+We can only pass top-level `data`, `props`, or `computed` property name as a string.
 For more complex expressions or nested properties, use a function instead.

 - **Example:**